|Main index||Other Papers index||About author|

 The highest bidder pays the amount bid to the bank, and takes the Thing.
 The player who landed on the Buy then chooses a Thing from the board, and it is given to the highest bidder.

 This is a reverse auction in which a player sells to the bank.
-The bank buys the Thing from whoever will sell it most cheaply, and hence the auction is conducted downwards, starting with the highest offer and ending with the lowest.
+The bank buys the Thing from whoever will sell it at the cheapest $ price.
+Hence the auction is conducted downwards, starting with the highest offer and ending with the lowest.
 The player whose turn it is must and has the right to make the first offer (though it can be very high).
 The player who wins the auction by offering the lowest amount receives that amount, in dollars, from the bank, and gives up possession of the Thing.

 It is theoretically possible for the lowest offer to be negative: obviously a player may not offer a more negative number than the quantity of dollars owned.